ksarkies/XBee-Acquisition/Development/XBee-node-test/README.md

 the loop looking for association to be signalled.
 The XBee will then never be put to sleep.

-Once associated the XBee is put to sleep (if it is an END device).
+Once associated the XBee is put to sleep (if it is an END device and sleep has been enabled).
 When a timed message is to be sent, the XBee will be woken and put back to sleep after the message is sent.

 **NOTE:** CTS must be set in the XBee and USE_HARDWARE_FLOW also enabled.